dyncan/salesforce-spotlight-chrome-extension/README.md

 - **Keyboard Navigation**: Use the up and down arrow keys to navigate through the search results.
 - **Open Records**: Press the `Enter` key to open the selected record link.

-[Download Salesforce Spotlight now](https://chromewebstore.google.com/detail/salesforce-spotlight/kcnnhfdenihbihoikgjfapgphapdoggd){:target="_blank"} and experience a new level of convenience in your Salesforce operations!
+Download [Salesforce Spotlight](https://chromewebstore.google.com/detail/salesforce-spotlight/kcnnhfdenihbihoikgjfapgphapdoggd) now and experience a new level of convenience in your Salesforce operations!